Cherry/3D2D-Textscreens/README.md

   * Minimal FPS hit
 * Option to make screens permanent - perfect for welcome messages or rules
   * Hold C for context menu, right click on the textscreen, and make the text screen permanent! (only works for admins)

+Further information can be found on the [Steam Workshop for Garry's Mod](http://steamcommunity.com/sharedfiles/filedetails/?id=109643223).

 All pull requests welcomed.